PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 I have also noticed that this improved the ability to generalize better and improved results with random traffic sign images retrieved on the web.

 The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+I decided to generate additional data to improve accuracy and enable the model to better generalize.
+To add more data to the the data set, I used techniques related to geometric transformations: rotations, scaling, translations and perspective transforms.

 Here is an example of an original image and an augmented, with geometric transform, image: